 Each van has a front passenger seat and 4 benches that will accommodate 3 people each.
 No standing is permitted in these vehicles, but there is air conditioning to cool things down on warm days and mandatory seat belts to us secure and safe.

 This is not a physically demanding journey.
 However, travelling can be difficult, with long drives and limited space in the van.
 Please take note of the travel times and distances in the above itinerary.
 Despite some of the long days, most clients feel that the diversity of the North American landscape, culture and wildlife are all well worth the experience!

 We believe single travellers should not have to pay more to travel so our group trips are designed for shared accommodation and do not involve a single supplement.
 Single travellers joining group trips are paired in twin or multi-share accommodation with someone of the same sex for the duration of the trip.
 Some of our Independent trips are designed differently and single travellers on these itineraries must pay the single trip price.

-Hotels (10 nts), camping in or around national parks (4 nts).
+Hotels (9 nts), hotel with shared facilities (1 nt), participation camping in or around national parks (4 nts).

 This trip uses 2-3 star hotels and motels in cities and near park entrances.
-Our chosen hotels vary in size, character, and amenities, but are of a good standard, and the rooms are double occupancy with a private bathroom.
+Our chosen hotels vary in size, character, and amenities, but are of a good standard, and the rooms are double occupancy, almost all with en suite bathroom.
 There is also four nights of camping on this trip where staying somewhere closer to nature will definitely enhance the experience.

 For details of your joining hotel please refer to your tour voucher, G Account, the G Adventures App or contact your travel agent.